JujuAdams/Vinyl/docs/4.0/Configuration.md

 ?> If you're changing values inside the configuration file and nothing seems to be happening, check your debug log for any errors, and then check your [config macros](Config-Macros).

-The gain and pitch values `__VinylConfig` default to GameMaker's standard normalised values: a gain of `0` is silent and a gain of `1` is unaffected, a pitch of `0.5` is half the frequenct and a pitch of `1` is unaffected.
+The gain and pitch values `__VinylConfig` default to GameMaker's standard normalised values: a gain of `0` is silent and a gain of `1` is unaffected, a pitch of `0.5` is half the frequency and a pitch of `1` is unaffected.
 These can be changed to decibel and percentage values respectively by toggling a couple of [config macros](Config-Macros).

 &nbsp;